 - ftp:// Defines FTP protocol for the server connection. - username Defines the user name for the FTP connection.
-If the user name is omitted, then "anonymous" is the assumed user name for the connection. - password Defines the password for the FTP connection.
+If the user name is omitted, then "anonymous" is the assumed user name for the connection. - If no user name nor password is required for the connection, then the "@" character cannot be used in the path name. - password Defines the password for the FTP connection.
 To differentiate the password from the user name and host portions of the URL, a colon (:) must precede the password, and an "at" symbol (@), must follow the password.
 If the password is omitted, then "" (an empty string) is the assumed password for the connection. - host Defines the IP address of the FTP server.
 Valid IP addresses consist of four numbers, 0 to 255, separated by periods.
 DNS host names are not recognized. - filedir Defines the directory, relative to the FTP server root, where the upgrade file can be found.
 Nested directory structures are accepted.
-The directory name must be separated from the host, and in nested directory structures, from the parent directory, with a prepended forward slash "/". - I The forward slash must be the last character of the URL.
+The directory name must be separated from the host, and in nested directory structures, from the parent directory, with a prepended forward slash "/". - / The forward slash must be the last character of the URL.